DMU-lilab/GetisDMR/README.md

 Installation
-*Before attempting to compile GetisDMR please make sure that GNU Scientific Library (http://www.gnu.org/software/gsl/) and the statistical software R are installed on your system* you need to install Rcpp, RInside, Rarmardillo and know the location.
+*Before attempting to compile GetisDMR please make sure that GNU Scientific Library (http://www.gnu.org/software/gsl/) and the statistical software R are installed on your system.* you need to install Rcpp, RInside, Rarmardillo and know the location.

 Compiling